jung-research/en-note/_posts/2023-09-08-fiscal_stimulus.md

 ---

-What Fiscal Stimulus Is Most Effective?
-Link to this section
-Effective fiscal stimulus has a high “bang for the buck” (formally the “fiscal multiplier”).
-That is, for every dollar of cost to government, it generates the largest economic boost.
-For example, a policy with a multiplier of 1.5 means that $1.00 of that stimulus will lead to a $1.50 increase in economic output.
-A multiplier of 0.75 means that $1.00 of stimulus will lead to a $0.75 increase in output.

-Stimulus policies with high bang for the buck deliver resources quickly, and to the households most likely to need help making ends meet and so will quickly spend rather than save any additional dollar they receive.
-For example, increasing nutrition assistance (SNAP) and boosting unemployment insurance have high bang for the buck because each dollar the government spends on SNAP or UI will likely be spent quickly by households on groceries and other necessities.
-The money that SNAP and UI recipients spend also helps shore up the income of the businesses and workers that produced and sold the goods and services.
-These workers, in turn, will be less likely to cut back on their own spending, shoring up the incomes of still more business and workers.
-An initial, well-targeted dollar that the government spends can generate well more than a dollar of additional spending through the economy as its impacts ripple outwards.
-The Congressional Budget Office (CBO) and a range of economists generally rate measures such as SNAP and UI as highly effective stimulus, with multipliers greater than $1 — for SNAP roughly $1.50 — when demand is weak.

-Federal fiscal relief for states and localities also rates as high bang-for-the-buck stimulus.
-In a recession, state budget receipts fall, and rising unemployment and poverty increase the demands on state-provided services.
-But nearly all states are prohibited from running deficits in their operating budgets.
-So without federal help, many of the actions that states must take to achieve budget balance in the face of falling revenues — cutting services, laying off workers, and raising taxes — would further weaken the economy.
-Federal financial assistance to states that mitigates these effects is therefore quite effective as stimulus.
-Currently, due to the COVID-19 crisis, states are on the brink of budget shortfalls that could be the largest on record, totaling more than $765 billion.

-In contrast, tax cuts for wealthier households, which they will likely save rather than spend quickly, do little to bolster demand and so typically generate far less than $1 of output for each dollar of fiscal cost.

-Broad-based tax cuts for businesses also typically rate much more poorly than measures that go to households that are financially struggling.
-In a recession, the biggest problem that businesses usually face is lack of customers, and, irrespective of a tax cut, businesses will not likely hire more workers or purchase more raw materials or intermediate goods from their suppliers if they cannot sell their products.
-Further, broad-based tax cuts are poorly targeted to get cash to those firms that need help surviving until their customers can return.

-The impact of a stimulus policy on economic output is determined both by its cost-effectiveness — its bang for the buck — and by its size — how many bucks are spent.

 During a recession, a well-designed fiscal stimulus - a government spending increase, tax cut, or both - can shore up demand for goods and services and thereby help to reduce the recession's depth and length and make the recovery more robust.